MRI Staff List

 Chris Sabick joined the Lake Champlain Maritime Museum in 1998, and has been the Director of Conservation since 2000.
 He earned a B.A. in history and anthropology from Ball State University in Muncie, Indiana, and a M.A. in anthropology from the Nautical Archaeology Program at Texas A&M University.
 His thesis work focused on the history and construction of the Great Lakes Schooner Nancy (1789-1814).

-Arthur B. Cohn, Co-Founder; Senior Advisor/Special Projects Developer
+Arthur B. Cohn, Co-Founder; Director Emeritus, Senior Advisor

 Art Cohn is a professional diver and has coordinated and participated in Lake Champlain’s archaeological projects for the past twenty years.
 Cohn has a B.A. in sociology from the University of Cincinnati in Cincinnati, Ohio, and a J.D. from Boston College Law School.
 In 2000 and 2001 Cohn was a Member of the U.S. Delegation to the United Nations Educational, Science and Cultural Organization’s convention for the protection of underwater cultural heritage.
 Since its inception in 1985, Cohn has been the chief advocate for the Lake Champlain Underwater Historic Preserve.
 He has formally coordinated that program since 2000 for the Vermont Division for Historic Preservation.
 Cohn is an Adjunct Assistant Professor in Maritime History and Nautical Archaeology at both the University of Vermont and Texas A&M University.

 Sarah L. Tichonuk, Nautical Archaeologogy and Graphic Design